Criminal Gang Activity in Georgia

 Backing his promise made to voters, Kemp proposed “Stop and Dismantle,” an initiative that includes a provision for a statewide gang-strike team and a plan to further empower the Attorney General’s Office to prosecute gangs across the state.
 Moreover, there are many crimes under Georgia law that are related to gang activity and it is important to know that you don’t have to be a member of a gang to be charged and convicted of gang activity.

 Under Georgia law, O.C.G.A.
 16-5-3 (2), a criminal street gang is any organization, association, or group of three or more persons associated, in fact, whether formal or informal, which engages in criminal activity under O.C.G.A.
 16-5-3 (1).
-The existence of such organization, association, or group of individuals associated in fact may be established by evidence of a common name or common identifying signs, symbols, tattoos, graffiti, or attire or other distinguishing characteristics, including, but not limited to, common activities, customs, or behaviors.
-Such term shall not include three or more persons, associated in fact, whether formal or informal, who are not engaged in criminal gang activity.
+The existence of such organization, association, or group of individuals associated in fact may be established by evidence of a common name or common identifying signs, symbols, tattoos, graffiti, attire, or other distinguishing characteristics, including, but not limited to, common activities, customs, or behaviors.
+Such a term shall not include three or more persons, associated in fact, whether formal or informal, who are not engaged in criminal gang activity.
+It’s crucial to comprehend these definitions thoroughly to navigate the legal landscape effectively.

-What is Criminal Gang Activity Under Georgia Law?
+Understanding Criminal Gang Activity According to Georgia Legislation

 Under Georgia law, O.C.G.A 16-5-3 (1), criminal gang activity means the commission, attempted commission, conspiracy to commit, or solicitation, coercion, or intimidation of another person to commit any of the following offenses: racketeering, stalking, rape, aggravated sexual battery, aiding or encouraging a child to escape from custody, criminal trespass, criminal damage to property and any other criminal offense that involves the violence, possession/use of a weapon.